textileio/papers/draft.md

 3. Decode external IPLD Nodes into Events, which can then be dispatched locally.

-For example, if within a Model (write) Transaction, a new Entity is created and another one is updated, these two Actions will be sent to the Event Codec to transform them into Events.
+For example, if within a Model (write) Transaction, a new *Entity* is created and another one is updated, these two Actions will be sent to the Event Codec to transform them into Events.
 These Events have a payload of bytes with the encoded transformation(s).
 Currently, the only implementation of Event Codec is a *JSON Patcher*, which transforms Actions into JSON-merge/patch objects **REF**.

+[Entity]{#def:Entity}
+: An Entity is made up of a series of ordered Events referring to a specific entity or object.
+An Entity might have a unique `UUID` which can be referenced across Event updates.

 Once these Events have been aggregated by the Event Codec into a single IPLD Node, this information is used by Thread Service to actually persist the Event Record in the Thread associated with the given Store (i.e., it is written to an underlying Datastore).
 Likewise, the Event Codec can also do the inverse transformation: given an IPLD Node, it transforms its byte payload into Actions that will be reduced in the Store.